Cubix-Dev/SNext/README.md

 Well, not quite.
 First of all, SNext isn't an editor..
 We don't have custom firmware to make games with, so you'll have to live with boring old [Turbowarp](https://turbowarp.org) for now.
 Second, this is a console.
 Not an *emulator*, a *console*.
 We have our own system, with our own code, that has its own features.
 Also, does TurboWarp have a custom server running to host games?
 Ok, maybe they do, but it isn't as cool as ours!

-## Wow this sounds fun!
+## Wow, this sounds fun!
 How do I add my game to the console?

 You can apply for launch title status *right now!* Just head to [this link](https://forms.gle/Rbt1ELbr8HPgEh2q9).
 You can also join our Discord, [here](https://discord.gg/mqGKmRw9MY).